UtsavParashar/rock_paper_scissors_java/README.md

 # Rock Paper Scissors Game

-A production-level Python implementation of the Rock-Paper-Scissors game for an human to play against Computer which choose its moves randomly.
+A production-level Java implementation of the Rock-Paper-Scissors game for an human to play against Computer which choose its moves randomly.
 For better user engagement Computer could follow strategies like Markov, Reinforcement learning and Game Theory.
-I have used few of these strategies in my attached Rock Paper Scissors Python model.
+I have used few of these strategies in my attached Rock Paper Scissors Python project.

 ## Features and Business Logic